elliwadler/Techdemo_wadler/README.md

 # Techdemo - Cat Database API

 This application serves as a simple API for managing a database of cats.
 It utilizes Node.js with the Express framework and interacts with a PostgreSQL database through the node-postgres library.
-Below is a brief guide on using and setting up the application.
+Below is a guide on using and setting up the application.

 ## Endpoints
 ### GET /